-And finally, if the neurophysiological findings in the brain indicates that the prefrontal cortex is the one that treats MS* (higher-order MS), the following is not clear.
-How this theoretical-neurophysiological approach copes with the findings described above, according to which humans are in a state of CΨ even though they have no cortex (e.g., they were born without a cortex).
-And how the present approach cope with the findings that CΨ was not affected when the prefrontal cortex was suffered serious injuries or electrical stimulation (e.g., Wu and Morales, 2024)?
+And finally, if neurophysiological findings indicate that it is the prefrontal cortex that treats MS*s (higher-order MSs), how does this theoretical-neurophysiological approach explain why humans born without a cortex are conscious?
+Furthermore, how do HO theories stand up to recent findings that CΨ is not affected when the prefrontal cortex suffers serious injuries or electrical stimulation (e.g., Wu & Morales, 2024)?

 Quantum theories of consciousness

-As you might expect, there are several attempts to explain CΨ based on quantum theory (e.g., Atmanspacher, 2017, 2024; Blackmore, 2013; Van Gulick, 2022).
-Here I will review very briefly the development of the theory of Hameroff & Penrose (1996, 2014), called "Orchested objective reduction” (Orch Or) theory (Penrose is a 2020 Nobel laureate in physics and Hameroff is an anesthesiologist).
-The fundamental idea behind quantum theories of CΨ is as follows: classical physics that deals with everyday large bodies is not suitable to solve the problem of CΨ.
-What may offer an understanding of this problem is the quantum physics that succeeds in describing the subatomic world (although it is inconsistent neither with our everyday intuition nor with the conceptual infrastructure of classical physics).
+There have been several attempts to explain CΨ based on quantum theory (e.g., Atmanspacher, 2017, 2024; Blackmore, 2013; van Gulick, 2022).
+The fundamental idea behind quantum theories of CΨ is as follows: classical physics, dealing with everyday large bodies, is unsuitable for solving the problem of CΨ.
+The domain of quantum physics, on the other hand, may lead to a better understanding.
+This body of scientific laws succeeds in describing the subatomic world (although it is inconsistent with our everyday intuition and with the conceptual infrastructure of classical physics).
+Here, I will very briefly review Hameroff & Penrose’s (1996, 2014) “Orchestrated objective reduction” (Orch OR) theory (Penrose is a 2020 Nobel laureate in physics and Hameroff is an anesthesiologist).

-The starting point of Hameroff & Penrose’s theory is Penrose’s (1989, 1994) suggestion that CΨ cannot be described computationally, that is, that CΨ is non-computational and conscious understanding cannot be explained by computer programs.
-This proposal is justified in various ways including the Gӧdel’s incompleteness theorem (very briefly, the theorem shows that for a formal system, e.g., natural numbers, there are true statements that cannot be proven or disproven within that system).
-Given this, Penrose (1989, 1994) appealed to Quantum theory and proposed that CΨ is emerged by a coherent collapse of the superposition states (a condition in which a quantum system can exist in multiple states simultaneously) that is described by Schrӧdinger equation (a partial differential equation that describe the evolution over time of the wave function of a quantum-mechanical system).
-Penrose proposed a new theory “objective reduction”, according to which gravitational process causes this quantum collapse that extends over the brain in a “quantum coherence” form.
-(The general assumption is that the quantum system goes from a state of superposition (multiple states) to a single state as a result of an observation or measurement of the system.)
-Hameroff suggested that CΨ is generated by the quantum coherence in the microtubules of the brain (these are very small and thin tubes that are part of the body's cell structure).
-The quantum coherence in microtubules can explain certain properties of CΨ such as being incomputable, unity, and certain effects of anesthesia.
+The starting point was Penrose’s (1989, 1994) suggestion that CΨ cannot be described computationally: CΨ is non-computational, and conscious understanding cannot be explained by computer programs.
+This proposal has been justified in various ways, including Gӧdel’s incompleteness theorem (very briefly, the theorem shows that for a formal system, e.g., natural numbers, there are true statements that cannot be proven or disproven within that system).
+Penrose (1989, 1994) therefore appealed to quantum theory and proposed that CΨ emerges through the coherent collapse of superposition states (a condition in which a quantum system can exist in multiple states simultaneously).
+This was described by the Schrӧdinger equation (a partial differential equation that describes the evolution over time of the wave function of a quantum-mechanical system).
+Penrose proposed a new theory, “objective reduction”, according to which a gravitational process causes a quantum collapse that extends across the brain in the form of “quantum coherence”.
+(The general assumption is that the quantum system goes from a state of superposition [multiple states] to a single state as a result of an observation or measurement by the system.)
+Hameroff suggested that CΨ is generated by quantum coherence in the microtubules of the brain (these are very small and thin tubes that are part of the body’s cell structure).
+Quantum coherence in microtubules inside brain neurons can explain certain properties of CΨ relating to incomputability, unity, and certain effects of anesthesia.